johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-24-service-now-api-and-typescript-conditional-types.md

 }
 ```

-Note that this is a generic property with default values of `string` for both `display_value` and `value`. most of the time, `string` is the type in question so it's great that TypeScript allows us to cut down on the amount of syntax we use.
+Note that this is a generic property with a default type of `string` for both `display_value` and `value`.
+Most of the time, `string` is the type in question so it's great that TypeScript allows us to cut down on the amount of syntax we use.

 Now we're going to create our first conditional type: